 Caesar said: “The true general’s duty is to secure victory as much by strategy as by the sword.”
 Napoleon said: “Nothing is attained in war except by calculation.
 During a campaign whatever is not profoundly considered in all its details is without result.”

 Thinking well lessens chance.
 A simple, elegant relationship exists between thinking and chance: the better you think, the less you leave to chance.
 Months before a campaign, Napoleon would devise a master plan based on the forces and propensities of his opponent and the “worst conceivable situation.”
 He would then devise alternative plans — and continue to do so well into the campaign.
 Indeed, much of thinking is simply this: a consideration of alternatives.

-We consider some of the elements of thinking well.
+Some of the elements of thinking well:

 Nothing is as critical to thinking as is questioning.
 Seek far more to formulate questions than to arrive at answers: answers will come with time and thought.
 Hold a Socratic dialogue with yourself.
 One of the better questions is a quite simple one: why.

 One of Napoleon’s assistants tells us that, early in the Italian campaign of 1800, Napoleon lay on the floor, pushing pins into maps, and said, “I shall fight him here— on the plain of the Scrivia.”
 Napoleon considered all that the Austrian General Melas might do, and eliminated each in turn.
 On June 14, Napoleon met Melas on the field of Marengo, which lies by the river Scrivia.

 The Prussian military historian Carl von Clausewitz observed that nothing so lessens our self-confidence as that which we do not anticipate.